kythe/kythe/kythe/go/extractors/config/runextractor/README.md

 # Kythe Extractor Wrapping

-This package contains resources for preprocessing a repository's build configuration before running Kythe Extraction via `extractrepo.go`.
+This package contains a binary and supporting libraries for doing extraction on repos using Kythe.
+It is intended as the last step where extraction is actually performed by invoking the builds, along with any immediate preprocessing required.

 ## Build System Extractors

-We support Kythe Extraction on a few different build systems.
+We support Kythe extraction on a few different build systems.

 ### Gradle

+In order to run Kythe extraction on a gradle repo, we must first modify the `gradle.build` file to hook into a separate javac wrapper binary.
 `gradle_build_modifier.go` takes an input `gradle.build` file and appends the bits necessary for replacing javac calls with Kythe's `javac-wrapper.sh`.